Gr0innft/ws/content/collections/pages/about.md

     id: mixume6d
     subtitle: 'ABOUT VOYAGER WHOLESALE'
     title: 'At Voyager, we believe great partnerships start with genuine connection.'
-    text: 'As New Zealand’s leading Tier 2 telco, we own and operate our national network and deliver high-performance solutions across cloud, communication, connectivity and cybersecurity.
-We’re local, responsive and easy to work with — trusted by partners who want more than a provider; they want a team that helps them win.'
+    text: 'As New Zealand’s leading Tier 2 telco, we deliver high-performance cloud, communication, connectivity, and cybersecurity on a network we own and operate.
+We are local, responsive, and trusted by partners who want a team that helps them win.'
     button_text: 'Voyager Wholesale'
     button_url: /
     title_position: left